grapa-dev/grapa/maintainers/INTERNAL_NOTES/BUILTIN_NAMESPACE_DEFINITIONS_ANALYSIS.md

 The current Grapa built-in namespace system is well-designed and provides a solid foundation for extending functionality.
 The library function registration pattern is consistent, extensible, and supports both static and dynamic class registration.

-**Recommendation**: Continue using the existing built-in class registration patterns for GrapaDB2 integration.
+**Recommendation**: Continue using the existing built-in class registration patterns for GrapaDBX integration.
 The current system provides all necessary infrastructure for adding new database and formula functionality.

-**Priority**: Low - this investigation provides valuable context for future development but doesn't impact current GrapaDB2 work.
+**Priority**: Low - this investigation provides valuable context for future development but doesn't impact current GrapaDBX work.

 ---

-*This analysis provides the foundation for understanding Grapa's built-in namespace system and its implications for future GrapaDB2 integration.*
+*This analysis provides the foundation for understanding Grapa's built-in namespace system and its implications for future GrapaDBX integration.*